ology/techn.ology.net/blog/2021/03/14/releasing-perl-modules-to-cpan/index.markdown

 Make a [github repository](https://github.com/new) for `Your-Module-Name` without readme, .gitignore or license files.

-Change to your module directory:

-    cd ~/sandbox/Your-Module-Name

-Add this single line file as `README.md`:

-    # Your-Module-Name

-Setup your module for use with `git` (if not already a repository):

-    git init -b main
-    git add .
-    git commit -a -m 'Initial commit'

-Setup your repository with github:

-    git remote add origin git@github.com:your_github_id/Your-Module-Name.git
-    git push origin main

 Install the necessary Perl modules to build a distribution:

     cpanm Dist::Zilla Dist::Zilla::MintingProfile::Starter::Git Dist::Zilla::App::Command::installdeps

+Make a repository directory for your distribution:

+    mkdir ~/repos
+    cd ~/repos

-Make new distribution configuration files:
+Make a new distribution:

     dzil setup
     dzil new -P Starter::Git Your::Module::Name
-    cp Your-Module-Name/dist.ini .
-    cp Your-Module-Name/.gitignore .
+    cd Your-Module-Name

+Setup your repository with github:

+    git remote add origin git@github.com:your_github_id/Your-Module-Name.git
+    git push origin main

+Add this as a `README.md` file:

-    rm -rf Your-Module-Name
+    # Your-Module-Name
+    ---
+    The description of your module...

 Add this as a new `Changes` file: